Wonny12/SAIT-Programming/README.md

-**C-Programming-SAIT**
+**Python-Programming-SAIT**

-Welcome to C_Programming-SAIT repository.
+Welcome to Python_Programming-SAIT repository.

-These are codes that I developed using C programming language while at school.
+These are codes that I developed using Python programming language while at school.

 Thank you